sradc/patchless_mlp_mixer/README.md

 ![png](patchless-mixer.png)

 The above is a single patchless MLP-Mixer stye layer.
-The implementation below also multiplies the output representation by a learnable scalar, initialized to 0, meaning the initial state is the identify function.
+The implementation below also multiplies the output representation by a learnable scalar, initialized to 0, meaning the initial state is the identity function.
 The number of these layers to use is a hyperparameter to be tuned.

 # Row-Column representation classifier